 Pro tip: Cork is home to both Jameson and Murphy’s, so this is a great spot if you’re into tastings.

 Okay, you may just know of Galway from its famous namesake songs, “Galway Girl”, but this seaside city in Ireland is seriously cool and definitely deserves recognition outside of Steve Earle and Ed Sheeran.
-The theme of this year’s festivities is ‘Diversity,’ so get ready to feel all kinds of warm and fuzzy.
+The theme of this Galway’s festivities is ‘Diversity,’ so get ready to feel all kinds of warm and fuzzy.
 Galway’s parade will feature an array of community, cultural, sporting and international groups, including Ireland’s pioneering spectacle theatre company, Macnas.

 Highlights: Cheering as Galway’s iconic fountain in Eyre Square turns green, enjoying a special outdoor classic Irish movie screening at the famous Spanish Arch, and hitting the pub scene on Quay Street.